Soft savings tend to fall into two basic categories.

-The first is the intangibles.
-Lower frustration, improved job satisfaction, shorter lead times, greater trust, and the like are all extremely difficult to directly apply dollar values to.
-All of them, though, do impact the bottom line.
-The problem is that it is extremely difficult to quantify precisely how much the savings are impacting the profit and loss statement.
+The first is the intangibles– lower frustration, improved job satisfaction, shorter lead times, greater trust, are all extremely difficult to directly apply dollar values to.
+All of them impact the bottom line.
+The problem is that it’s difficult to quantify how much the savings will impact the profit and loss statement.

 Consider the addition of a piece of safety equipment to machine.
-There will be intangible savings that come from the increased job satisfaction that employees will experience from feeling that their employer cares about them.
+Intangible savings come from the increased job satisfaction that employees will experience from feeling that their employer cares about them.
 But there is also a potential hard savings in medical or legal costs if an employee was injured.
 The problem is that even though this would ultimately be a quantifiable expense, there is simply too much speculation to apply an actual dollar value to it.

 Creating a continuous improvement culture drives cost savings over time.
 Having a team of empowered employees that attacks problems can have a tremendous impact on profit.

 - Don’t confuse hard and soft savings with cost avoidance.
 They’re two different categories.
 You can have an actual hard savings—as in when you save enough space that you can stop renting a production facility—or you can avoid the hard cost of having to rent a new facility to handle expansion.
 Both situations involve hard savings.

 - Be accurate when tallying hard savings.
 There’s a tendency to inflate savings when reporting on a project.
 Resist the urge to be overly aggressive in assigning credit.
 This is particularly important with Hard Savings.
 Your creditability and the programs creditability will be negatively affected if you claim Hard Savings that can’t be audited or verified.